HPSCTerrSys/.github/profile/README.md

 **Additional noteworthy implications**

 - With each simulation, hashes of the checked-out commits can be stored with the meta data of the simulation results, or a seperate history files, for provenance tracking.
-- If the changes to the components of a SimExp and the SimExp changes themselves are made frequently and promptly to their origins on the repository hub, the `repo-versions.txt` file with commit hashes and remote URLs suffices to reproduce a complete SimExp, from building, through preproprocessing to archiving.
+- If the changes to the components of a SimExp and the SimExp changes themselves are made frequently and promptly to their origins on the repository hub, the `repo-versions.txt` file with commit hashes and remote URLs suffices to reproduce a complete SimExp, from building, through preproprocessing, simulation, to archiving.
-- A side effect of using the SimExp as a parent git repo (with submodules) is that unintended changes to the configuration and setup, workflow engine etc. can easily be detected.
+- Using the SimExp as a parent Git repo (with submodules), unintended changes to, e.g., the configuration and setup, workflow engine etc. can easily be detected.
 - If it is not crucial to have frozen versions (=fixed commit hashes) for a SimExp components, the complete SimExp or parts thereof can be very quickly updated. (`git pull && git submodule update --init --recursive`)
 - The commit history of the SimExp parent repository may serve as a changelog of the SimExp.